pulp-platform/redmule/README.md

             (0b001     <<  7) | \
             (0b0101011 <<  0)   \n");
 ```
-The `sw/redmule_complex.c` provides an example of code for programming RedMulE via a dedicate ISA extension.
+The `sw/redmule_complex.c` provides an example of code for programming RedMulE through a dedicate ISA extension.

 ### Getting Started
 If you are working on ETH Lagrev servers, sourcing one of the setup scripts located under the `scripts` folder suffice to export all the required environment variables.
 Otherwise, it ise recommanded to install a riscv [toolchain](https://github.com/pulp-platform/pulp-riscv-gnu-toolchain) and do the following: